-Disclaimer:Β This post may contain affiliate links.
-You can read my full disclosureΒ here
+Disclaimer: This post may contain affiliate links.
+You can read my full disclosure here

 The 10 Most Popular Food In Malaysia.
 Malaysians love to eat and we are blessed to have a wide range of delicious food to fill our tummies.
 The food in Malaysia represents the multi-ethnic population here.
 Among them are the Malays, Chinese, Indians and the large list of minority groups.

 However being a Malaysian, I can proudly say that we don’t differentiate our food according to our races.
 We can all enjoy the different types of food as long as it doesn’t go against one’s religion.
-For example the Muslim’s can’t eat pork and the Hindus have to avoid eating beef.
+For

 What Is The Most Popular Food In Malaysia?